jefdonmar/EstyLive/Readme.md

-## Welcome to My Project
+## Welcome to Etsy Page Live Data Redo

-> I am your Readme.md file, you should probably update me.
+In this repository we were charged do a redo of an Etsy search page using live data were I got to practice using AJAZ request.

+Here is the link to my deployment: defiant-bridge.surge.sh

+Hope you Enjoy!

 ## Usage